Network Diagnostic Platform

 Evidence-driven.

-NetDoctor ingests switch and firewall configurations, detects rogue devices via MAC intelligence, runs deterministic rules and step-by-step playbooks - producing findings with cited evidence.
+NetDoctor ingests switch, router and firewall configurations, detects rogue devices via MAC intelligence, runs deterministic rules and step-by-step playbooks - producing findings with cited evidence.
 Fully offline, read-only, zero trust in AI.

 120+